 If this is the case, try walking them somewhere else where they have never been before and see if that makes a difference.

-When your dog is young and still learning about the world, a bad experience can have a lasting impact on their behavior.
+When your dog is young and still learning about the world, a bad experience can have a lasting impact on its behavior.

 For example, if they were once bitten by another dog and now avoid all dogs in general, that’s understandable.